bhuffy/100-days-of-code/log.md

 **Today's Progress**: Learned CSS from Jon Duckett's book, created form experiment project.

-**Thoughts** Today I started learning about CSS for forms, tables, and lists.
+**Thoughts**: Today I started learning about CSS for forms, tables, and lists.
 I struggle the most understanding forms and inputs because there's a lot of information, so I decided to try making a form with a new project on CodePen.
 I have to make on anyway for my portfolio website, so I might as well familiarize myself more by using the information.
 I haven't really done much with it yet because I started in the last 10 minutes, but we'll try to make it look good!

 **Link(s) to work**: [Form Experiment] (http://codepen.io/bhuffy/full/PWEoEM/)